Sex–gender distinction: In sociology

-West and Zimmerman's "Doing Gender"

-Used primarily in sociology and gender studies, "doing gender" is the socially constructed performance which takes place during routine human interactions, rather than as a set of essentialized qualities based on one's biological sex.
+Used primarily in sociology and gender studies, doing gender is the socially constructed performance which takes place during routine human interactions, rather than as a set of essentialized qualities based on one's biological sex.
 The term first appeared in Candace West and Don Zimmerman's article "Doing Gender", published in the peer-reviewed journal, Gender and Society.
 Originally written in 1977 but not published until 1987, "Doing Gender" is the most cited article published in Gender and Society.

 West and Zimmerman state that to understand gender as activity, it is important to differentiate between sex, sex category, and gender.
 They say that sex refers to the socially agreed upon specifications that establish one as male or female; sex is most often based on an individual's genitalia, or even their chromosomal typing before birth.
 They consider sex categories to be dichotomous, and that the person is placed in a sex category by exhibiting qualities exclusive to one category or the other.
 During most interactions, others situate a person's sex by identifying their sex category; however, they believe that a person's sex need not align with their sex category.
 West and Zimmerman maintain that the sex category is "established and sustained by the socially required identificatory displays that proclaim one's membership in one or the other category".
 Gender is the performance of attitudes and actions that are considered socially acceptable for one's sex category.

 West and Zimmerman suggested that the interactional process of doing gender, combined with socially agreed upon gender expectations, holds individuals accountable for their gender performances.
 They also believe that while "doing gender" appropriately strengthens and promotes social structures based on the gender dichotomy, it inappropriately does not call into question these same social structures; only the individual actor is questioned.
 The concept of "doing gender" recognizes that gender both structures human interactions and is created through them.

-Criticism of the "sex difference" versus "gender difference" distinction

-The current distinction between the terms sex difference versus gender difference has been criticized as misleading and counterproductive.
-These terms suggest that the behavior of an individual can be partitioned into separate biological and cultural factors.
-(However, behavioral differences between individuals can be statistically partitioned, as studied by behavioral genetics.)
-Instead, all behaviors are phenotypes—a complex interweaving of both nature and nurture.